aminkan/Sorting-Algorithms-With-Python/README.md

-Implementation of sorting algorithms with python
+#Implementation of sorting algorithms with python

+1.Merge Sort
+2.Bubble Sort